Harry Thumann: Country Lane Studios

+Recordings

-Thumann later recognised the potential of MIDI, and used Commodore 64 computers with MIDI cards, controlling a system that evolved into a synthesizer installation including Fairlight II and Moog 3C modular system.
-This led to a string of albums for Rondò Veneziano, which married both acoustic instruments and synthesizers.
-Thumann released his first solo album American Express in 1979.
-It had the hit single "Underwater", which was later used in the video game Grand Theft Auto IV.
-His second solo album was Andromeda, released in 1983, which contained the highly influential track "Sphinx", which later inspired the theme to Knight Rider.
-Both albums remain out of print and only released on vinyl, though American Express was given a remastered digital release on iTunes.
+Thumann produced a string of albums for Rondò Veneziano that combined acoustic instruments and synthesizers.

+He released his first solo album, American Express, in 1979.
+The single "Underwater" later appeared in the 2008 video game Grand Theft Auto IV.
+His second album, Andromeda (1983), included "Sphinx," which reportedly inspired the theme to Knight Rider.
+Both albums were released only on vinyl and are out of print, though American Express later received a remastered digital release on iTunes.

-Thumann had a run of what he called "dog records", under the 'Wonder Dog' name, which received some success in Germany and the UK (through E&S Music).
-The single, "Ruff Mix", peaked at #31 in the UK Singles Chart in September 1982.
+Thumann also released records under the name Wonder Dog, which he called "dog records."
+These had some success in Germany and the UK (through E&S Music).
+The single "Ruff Mix" reached No. 31 on the UK Singles Chart in September 1982.